 Couples must finalize their prenuptial agreement before the wedding.
 Prenuptial agreements become effective as soon as the parties tie the knot.
 In Tennessee, courts also refer to prenups as antenuptial agreements.

 If any of the following scenarios apply, couples should consider a prenup:

 This list is non-exclusive.
 If you're wondering whether you should enter into a prenuptial agreement, contact a Tennessee family law attorney for advice.
 It’s important not to leave prenuptial agreement planning and negotiation to the last minute when you feel pressured by wedding planning.
 It’s best to start as far in advance as you can.

 Prenuptial agreements in Tennessee are intended to protect property that is owned by spouses before they marry and to make certain provisions in the event the couples divorces or one spouse dies.
 For example, a prenuptial agreement can include some or all of the following issues:

 The Tennessee appellate courts have decided that spouses may use prenuptial agreements to waive or limit their rights to future alimony.
 The rationale for this decision is that divorce is commonplace and life’s circumstances change so rapidly and unexpectedly that parties should be free to negotiate and contract around this issue in whatever way makes the most sense to them.

-Yes.
+Yes, but both spouses will have to agree to any change or amendment in writing.
 It's a good idea to make sure the original prenup contains a provision explaining how to modify or terminate the agreement in the future.